Portfolio Management

 (i) Maximizing return

-(ii) Minimizing the chances and consequences of a loss
+(ii) Minimizing the likelihood and impact of loss

-But if return and risk are the two variables that determine the success of capital management, combining these two elements into a single metric could make portfolio management much easier.
-This combination is called risk-adjusted portfolio return and is commonly used by professional market managers.
+Since return and risk are the two key factors determining capital management success, combining them into a single metric simplifies portfolio management.
+This combined measure is called risk-adjusted portfolio return and is commonly used by professional portfolio managers.

-Based on the unification of performance and risk in a single measurement, it becomes possible to compare portfolios that historically display different qualitative characteristics, as shown in the graph below.
+By unifying performance and risk into one measurement, it becomes easier to compare portfolios with different historical characteristics, as illustrated in the graph below.

-Graph: The integration of return and risk helps to compare portfolios with different qualitative characteristics
+Graph: The integration of return and risk facilitates comparison of portfolios with varying qualitative profiles

 Based on the unification of performance and risk in a single measurement, it becomes possible to compare portfolios that historically display different qualitative characteristics..

-The integration of return and risk into a single metric is essential both for evaluating personal portfolios and for evaluating and comparing mutual funds, ETFs, etc. At the same time, by combining risk and return, it is realized that the portfolio that offered the highest return in the past is not necessarily the best portfolio to invest in in the future.
+Integrating return and risk into a single metric is essential for evaluating both personal portfolios and investment products like mutual funds and ETFs.
+By combining these factors, it becomes clear that the portfolio with the highest past return is not necessarily the best choice for future investment.

-Here are some of the most important ratios of a portfolio's risk-adjusted return:
+Here are some of the most important ratios used to measure a portfolio's risk-adjusted return:

 • Sharpe ratio